franciscop/umbrella/src/plugins/size/readme.md

 ### Return

-Returns a simple object with the following properties referring to the first matched element:
+Returns a simple object with the following properties referring to the first matched element, or `null` if there is no one:

 - left
 - right